When six-month-old Kalani was diagnosed with brain cancer, her family’s “entire world shattered”.

 And it wasn’t just Kalani’s life that cancer upended.
 It also took a huge toll on her brother Kallen, 8, and sister Khaleesi, 4, who had time with their adored baby sister ripped away from them.

 They also lost out on vital time with their mum, Charlene, who was needed at the hospital by Kalani’s side.
 The family, explains Charlene, became “split in two” by the cruel diagnosis.

+“The moment we found out about Kalani’s diagnosis, that’s when our entire world just shattered,” Charlene tells Camp Quality.
 “Kalani and I were in hospital for most of her two years of treatment.
 Her sister and brother were effectively denied a mother in their lives.
-Our family was split in two.
-We lived separate lives.”
+Our family was split in two – we lived separate lives.”

-Just weeks later, on Charlene’s birthday, at two-and-a-half years of age, her angel died in her arms.
+Just several weeks later, on Charlene’s birthday, her beautiful child died in her arms.
+Kalani was only two-and-a-half years old.

 Camp Quality was there to help ease their pain, with the support of our generous donors.
 Kalani’s grief-stricken family was given the opportunity to spend time together on a Camp Quality Retreat.
 It was a chance to come together as a family and honour the sweet little girl they had loved and lost.